pierwill/ssn2018aarhus/aarhus.rst

    \------------------------------\

-   *Predestination is secret*.
+   Another word about Predestination: *Predestination is secret*.
 John Calvin calls it is “an admirable secret of the judgement of God.”
 Predestination means the real existence of secret knowledge, accessible only to God.
 It is totally opaque to mortals.
 You can see how this might be threatening to sovereign power: even the most dastardly rebel cannot be proven not be one of the elect.

    I’ll start with a visual example.
 This is the first: